-Notice against ‘anti-government’ posts was misinterpreted: Tata Institute of Fundamental Research
+Tata Institute of Fundamental Research says notice about ‘anti-government’ posts was misinterpreted

 In a notice issued on April 13, the institute’s Registrar George Antony wrote that central agencies and the Department of Atomic Energy had noticed that “certain disgruntled employees” were sharing “anti-government content” on social media.

+“Staff members are further informed to desist from uploading any anti-government content over social media,” it said. ““Family members too should be appraised about the same.”

-It had noted that the staff and their families were uploading photos and videos of the Department of Atomic Energy offices and facilities on social media.
+It also said that the staff and their families were uploading photos and videos of the Department of Atomic Energy offices and facilities on social media.
 The institute asked the employees and their family members to not share photos or videos of the institute, its centres, field stations, residential colonies “or any other government property”, as it could lead to “serious security consequences”.

 On Saturday, Tata Institute of Fundamental Research said that photography has always been forbidden on the premises of the institute and that public criticism of the institution or the government has always required prior permission.